boku7/boku7.github.io/_posts/2019-08-10-SLAE32_1_BindShell.md

 nasm > mov al, 0x2
 00000000  B002              mov al,0x2
   - Here we see the Machine Code equivalent for `mov al, 0x2` is 0xB0, 0x02
-  - This Assembly instruction is always this hex/machine code for any intel-32 bit processor.
+  - This Assembly instruction is always this machiner- code for an intel-32 bit processor.
 # Put the hex value 0x1 into the bl register
 nasm > mov bl, 0x1
 00000000  B301              mov bl,0x1